 Substack allows writers to create newsletters and build a subscriber base.
 You can offer free content or set up paid subscriptions, providing flexibility in monetization.

 Substack’s user-friendly interface handles hosting, design, and payment processing, letting you focus on content creation.
-It’s perfect for writers who want to establish authority in a niche, engage directly with readers, and develop a sustainable writing practice.
+It has been a good space for writers who want to establish authority in a niche, engage directly with readers and develop a sustainable writing practice.

 8. Fiverr

-Fiverr is a platform where freelancers offer services, known as “gigs,” starting at $5.
+A Make a Living Writing, we consider Fiverr a “gig site,” rather than a content mill—although there are mixed reviews to the quality of client you can find here.
+This is a platform where freelancers offer services, known as “gigs,” starting at $5.
 Writers can list various offerings, such as blog posts, product descriptions, or editing services.
 You set your prices and packages, allowing control over your workload and income.

 Fiverr’s review system helps build credibility, while the platform’s global reach provides exposure to a diverse client base.
 It’s a practical choice for beginners to gain experience and showcase their skills.